dobin/ROPNotepadNG/README.md

 ## Changes

+- Import/Export of the table (to support save/load rudimentary)
-- Array output (for the HTML5 canvas heap spray library)
+- JS-array ropchain output (for the HTML5 canvas heap spray library)
 - Small UI improvements